derekeder/derekeder.com/_posts/blog/2024-06-29-electrifying-our-old-oak-park-home-one-year-in.md

 * **Electrification also increases your home value.** It should also be noted that electrification improvements increase the value of our home, just like remodeling your kitchen or bathroom.
 That would mean, if we were to sell our home, we could get a higher price for it, potentially recouping most or all of these expenses.
 It could also mean that the assessed value of our home could go up, which would increase our property taxes in future years.

 * **Make sure to inspect and service your equipment annually**: This is advice that is good for anyone with a home, but it is worth noting that heat pumps are more complex than gas furnaces.
 Seriously, they have microchips in them.
 We’ve had a few service calls since installing to replace a broken temperature controller and address some fan rattling.
 Staying proactive is a great way to extend the life of your equipment.

+* **ComEd's all-electric heat rate is a huge boon**: In 2025, we switched to ComEd's [all-electric heat distribution rates](https://opcan.org/updates/comed-now-offers-50-rates-if-you-have-electric-heating), which lower our electricity bills by about 50%.
+As of this writing, this is not something they advertise, but anyone with all-electric heat can request it, which I highly recommend you do.

 * **Net metering for solar is amazing, BUT it is changing in IL in 2025**: Net metering is what we use to bank extra solar credits in the summer for use in winter.
 In Illinois, we have a very favorable program — each unit of electricity you ‘sell’ to ComEd is ‘purchased’ back at the same price.
 Other states like Arizona and Florida pay you less and charge you more for your electricity.
 [In 2025, the terms of Net Metering will change in Illinois](https://www.citizensutilityboard.org/blog/2024/05/14/cub-qa-whats-happening-to-solar-power-in-illinois-in-2025/), though the terms will still likely be very favorable.